What is the sickness that develops with indoor Pollution?

-Sick building syndrome (SBS) is a phenomenon affecting building occupants who claim to experience acute health and comfort effects that appear to be linked to time spent in a building.
+Sick building syndrome (SBS) is a sickness affecting people living in a certain building (if they were healthy before).
+They claim to experience acute health problems that appear to be linked to time spent in a building.
 SBS is also used interchangeably with “building-related symptoms”, which orients the name of the condition around patients rather than a “sick” building.

 Extrinsic allergic alveolitis, Legionnaire’s disease, humidifier fever, pneumonia and occupational asthma are also known to occur.

 Legionnaire’s disease is due to contamination of cooling towers by legionella organisms.
 Legionella is also responsible for Pontiac fever.
 Legionnaire’s disease occurs predominantly in the middle aged and elderly adults whereas Pontiac fever occurs in young healthy adults, and has a very high secondary attack rate.

 Humidifier fever is caused by breathing in water droplets from humidifiers heavily contaminated with microorganisms causing respiratory infections, asthma and extrinsic allergic alveolitis.
 The disease is noninfective in nature.
 The patient may have flu-like symptoms.
 It is sometimes called Monday Fever.
 Permanent lung damage does not occur.

 The symptoms can be clinically defined and have clearly identifiable causes.
 The complainants may require prolonged recovery time after leaving the building.

 It is important to note that complaints may also result from other cause like a preexisting illness or other allergies, job-related stress or dissatisfaction and psychosocial factors.